by aslaumbe | Apr 11, 2025 | Articles, Conveyancing Articles

 by aslaumbe | Jun 25, 2024 | Articles, Conveyancing Articles

-In the days leading up to the settlement of the sale of a property there a few things every vendor should do to ensure the settlement goes ahead smoothly and the sale proceeds end up in the vendor’s bank account!
-Firstly, normally, the vendor’s agent will...
+In the days leading up to the settlement of the sale of a property, there are a few things every vendor should do to ensure the settlement goes ahead smoothly and the sale proceeds end up in the vendor’s bank account!
+Deposit Arrangements Firstly, normally, the...

 by aslaumbe | May 24, 2024 | Articles, Conveyancing Articles